 As UERL merged with its competitors to become the Underground Group, Pick rose through the ranks, and his influence grew.
-In 1927 he commissioned the architect Charles Holden to design a new head office, 55 Broadway, as well as a series of new stations for the extended Piccadilly line.
-By 1933, when the capital’s transit companies were combined into a public body – the London Passenger Transport Board – Pick was appointed chief executive.
+In 1927 he commissioned the architect Charles Holden to design a new head office at 55 Broadway, as well as a series of new stations for the extended Piccadilly line.
+By 1933, when the capital’s transit companies were combined into a public body – the London Passenger Transport Board – Pick was appointed its chief executive.

 Pick would remain in charge until shortly before his death in 1941.
 During the 30 years he managed London’s transport, Pick had instigated what today we might call a corporate identity programme – dare I say, a design system – and its core tenets remain in place to this day.

 In many respects, Frank Pick was the Steve Jobs of his time.
-Much like Jobs was driven by a desire to create insanely great product experiences, Pick was driven by an over-arching principle:
+Much like Jobs was driven by a desire to create

 The test of the goodness of a thing is its fitness for use.
 If it fails on this first test, no amount of ornamentation will make it any better; it will only make it more expensive, more foolish.

-Every piece of work he commissioned, be it posters, typefaces, buildings and more besides, all needed to satisfy this test.
+Every piece of work he commissioned, be it posters, typefaces, buildings and more besides, each needed to satisfy this test.
 Unlike Costa or Niemeyer, Pick wasn’t a designer or artist, so he used an evidence-based approach to understand what worked, and placed passengers at the heart of his plans.
 Pick saw the Underground not simply a machine for moving people, but something that could contribute positively to the urban environment and the communities it served.

 75 years after his death, this ethos remains central to the design of London’s transport infrastructure.
 Pick’s legacy can be seen in the design of its newest additions, be it the city’s river taxis or its rechristened ‘Overground’ railway network.